raedahgroup/video-production/decredPoliteia/decredPoliteia_vo.md

 On the front end, the Politeia GUI provides an easy to use web-based interface for stakeholders to submit project proposals, comments, and votes.

-In order to limit the amount of on-chain storage required, low quality proposals and spam posts are weeded out through a human review process.
+There is a small DCR fee for registering new Politeia accounts (to limit sock-puppets), and for submitting proposals (to limit spam).

-In a system where humans must moderate content, censorship is likely to occur.
-Although censorship cannot be completely eliminated, Politeia is built to be censorship resistant.
+Politeia administrators check that proposals conform to basic requirements and either approve them to appear on the public Politeia platform or censor them.

-Unlike with many traditional social media applications, content on Politeia cannot be silently censored.
-By utilizing tokens called censorship tokens in the review process, those unfairly censored are given a means of recourse.
+Unlike conventional social media applications, content on Politeia cannot be silently censored.
+The owner of any content can use their censorship token to prove that it existed in a certain form (and thus, whether it has been censored or edited).

 It works like this: once a user submits a proposal for review, they receive a censorship token.
 After their proposal has been reviewed and deemed in adherence with guidelines, it becomes available for public consideration.
 When a proposal becomes public, its corresponding censorship token becomes invalid.

 If a stakeholder's proposal is rejected, their censorship token remains valid and can be used to prove that their proposal was censored and identify the administrator responsible.

-The use of censorship tokens in this manner allows stakeholders to hold administrators publicly responsible for their actions when found to be acting inappropriately.
+The use of censorship tokens in this manner allows stakeholders to hold administrators publicly accountable for their actions.

 Cryptographically verifiable and censorship resistant, Politeia is the ideal platform for self-governance.